-Research Involving Human Anatomical Substances, Human Subjects, or Human

-Cadavers: All DOD-funded research involving new and ongoing research with human anatomical substances, human subjects, or human cadavers must be reviewed and approved by the U.S. Army Medical Research and Development Command (USAMRDC) Office of Research Protections (ORP), Human Research Protection Office (HRPO), prior to research implementation.
+Research Involving Human Anatomical Substances, Human Subjects, or Human Cadavers: All DOD-funded research involving new and ongoing research with human anatomical substances, human subjects, or human cadavers must be reviewed and approved by the USAMRDC ORP, Human Research Protection Office (HRPO), prior to research implementation.
 This administrative review requirement is in addition to the local Institutional Review Board (IRB) or Ethics Committee (EC) review.
 Local IRB/EC approval at the time of submission is not required.
-Allow a minimum of 2 to 3 months for HRPO regulatory review and approval processes.
-Refer to the General Application Instructions, Appendix 1, and the

-Human Research Protections Office Resources and Overview document available on the electronic Biomedical Research Application Portal (eBRAP) "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm) for additional information.
+Allow up to 3 months to complete the HRPO regulatory review and approval process following submission of all required and complete documents to the HRPO.
+Refer to the General Application Instructions, Appendix 1, and the Human Research Protections Office Resources and Overview document available on the electronic Biomedical Research Application Portal (eBRAP) "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm) for additional information.

-If the proposed research is cooperative (i.e., involving more than one institution), a written plan for single IRB review arrangements must be provided at the time of application submission or award negotiation.
+If the proposed research involves more than one institution, a written plan for single IRB review arrangements must be provided at the time of application submission or award negotiation.
 The lead institution responsible for developing the master protocol and master consent form should be identified and should be the single point of contact for regulatory submissions and requirements.

+Clinical trials are not allowed under this funding opportunity.
+As stated in Section II.H.2.c, Withdrawal, applications including a clinical trial as any part of the application may be administratively withdrawn.
 A clinical trial is defined as a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of the interventions on biomedical or behavioral health-related outcomes.

-Clinical research is defined as: (1) patient-oriented research.
-Research conducted with human subjects (or on material of human origin such as tissues, specimens and cognitive phenomena) for which an investigator (or colleague) directly interacts with human subjects.
+Clinical research is defined as: (1) Patient-oriented research.
+Research conducted with human subjects (or on material of human origin such as tissues, specimens, and cognitive phenomena) for which an investigator (or colleague) directly interacts with human subjects.
 Excluded from this definition are in vitro studies that utilize human tissues that cannot be linked to a living individual.
-Patient-oriented research includes: (a) mechanisms of human disease, (b) therapeutic interventions, (c) clinical trials, and (d) development of new technologies; (2) epidemiologic and behavioral studies; and (3) outcomes research and health services research.
+Patient-oriented research includes: (a) mechanisms of human disease, (b) therapeutic interventions, (c) clinical trials, and (d) development of new technologies.
+(2) Epidemiologic and behavioral studies.
+(3) Outcomes research and health services research.
 Note: Studies that meet the requirements for IRB Exemption 4 are not considered CDMRP-defined clinical research.
 IRB Exemption 4 refers to research involving the collection or study of existing deidentified specimens or data, if these sources are publicly available.